Adorek/hello-world/README.md

 Hello reader!

-This is Adorek, i wish great time because mine is already great.
+This is Adorek, i wish You great time because mine is already great.